Esperanto: Vocabulary

 The core vocabulary of Esperanto was defined by Unua Libro, published by Zamenhof in 1887.
 This book listed 917 roots; these could be expanded into tens of thousands of words using prefixes, suffixes, and compounding.
 In 1894, Zamenhof published the first Esperanto dictionary, Universala Vortaro, which had a larger set of roots.
-The rules of the language allowed speakers to borrow new roots as needed; it was recommended, however, that speakers use most international forms and then derive related meanings from these.
+The rules of the language allowed speakers to borrow new roots as needed; it was recommended, however, that speakers take basic international forms and derive related meanings from these.

 Since then, many words have been borrowed, primarily (but not solely) from the European languages.
 Not all proposed borrowings become widespread, but many do, especially technical and scientific terms.
 Terms for everyday use, on the other hand, are more likely to be derived from existing roots; komputilo "computer", for instance, is formed from the verb komputi "compute" and the suffix -ilo "tool".
 Words are also calqued; that is, words acquire new meanings based on usage in other languages.
 For example, the word muso "mouse" has acquired the meaning of a computer mouse from its usage in many languages (English mouse, French souris, Dutch muis, Spanish ratón, etc.).
 Esperanto speakers often debate about whether a particular borrowing is justified or whether meaning can be expressed by deriving from or extending the meaning of existing words.

 Some compounds and formed words in Esperanto are not entirely straightforward; for example, eldoni, literally "give out", means "publish", paralleling the usage of certain European languages (such as German herausgeben, Dutch uitgeven, Russian издать izdat').
 In addition, the suffix -um- has no defined meaning; words using the suffix must be learned separately (such as dekstren "to the right" and dekstrumen "clockwise").

 There are not many idiomatic or slang words in Esperanto, as these forms of speech tend to make international communication difficult—working against Esperanto's main goal.

-Instead of derivations of Esperanto roots, new roots are taken from European languages in the endeavor to create an international language.